The Clanging Funeral Bell

 Like, I used to see her quite a lot.

-Um, we probably probably stayed about a ten-minute walk away from each other, so I used to see her quite a lot, but obviously, I didn't know her, only knew her
+Um, We probably stayed about a 10-minute walk away from each other, so I used to see her quite a lot, but obviously, I didn't know her, only knew her

 But that's what we're just talking about there, where